 Your Pro-Line is equipped with a portable or an electric head.
-The portable head has an optional dockside discharge available.
 Refer to the manual supplied in your owner's packet.
-The dockside discharge outlet is located on the starboard gunwale.
-The optional electric head utilizes clean-out fittings for dockside operation.
+The electric head utilizes clean-out fittings for dock side operation.
 A sea "Y" valve and macerator / waste pump is provided for offshore operation.
 A sea-water pump with an intake seacock is used for flushing.
 The "Y" valve is used to divert waste overboard for at sea use.
 The valve is shipped restrained in the closed position as per USCG regulations.
-It is illegal to dump waste overboard in most locations.
 Familiarize yourself with laws regarding overboard discharge of waste before removing the restraint.
-The macerator switch is located on the panel inside of the head / console compartment and is used to discharge waste while at sea.
+The switch labeled macerator is on the cabin D/C panel and is used to discharge waste while at sea.
 Turn the macerator off and secure the valve in the closed position when the tank is empty.
-A switch on the head / console panel energizes the sea-water pump.
-The seacock for the head / waste system, water pump, "Y" valve, and macerator pump are located below the head / console compartment.
-The "Y" valve, seacock, water pump, and macerator pump are accessible via the access hatch located inside the head / console compartment.
+A switch on the cabin D/C panel energizes the sea-water pump.
+The seacock for the head / waste system is located in the bilge and the sea-water pump is incorporated into the head.
+The "Y" valve, macerator, and holding tank are all accessible via the hatch located underneath the forward passenger seat in the galley area.